yimingsun12138/ColabGeek/README.md

 ```

 ### Run JupyterLab
-[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/index.html) is an interactive web IDE for working with Jupyter notebooks, code, and data.
-It is a flexible and extensible platform designed to support the entire workflow in data science, scientific computing, and machine learning projects.
-ColabGeek pulls the [mrdoge/jupyterlab docker image](https://hub.docker.com/r/mrdoge/jupyterlab) from Docker Hub and execute the docker container using [udocker](https://github.com/indigo-dc/udocker).
-Notice that it is not recommended to run udocker and JupyterLab under user root.
+[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/index.html) is a flexible and extensible web IDE designed to support the entire workflow in data science, scientific computing, and machine learning projects.
+ColabGeek pulls the [mrdoge/jupyterlab docker image](https://hub.docker.com/r/mrdoge/jupyterlab) from Docker Hub and executes using [udocker](https://github.com/indigo-dc/udocker).
+Notice that it is not recommended to run udocker and JupyterLab under ColabSession user root.

 ```python
 # ColabGeek.Run_JupyterLab has the following parameters: